 When international buyers choose an Elika agent, there is zero commission to pay.
 Foreign buyers do not pay brokerage fees in NYC.
 The general rule for residential real estate sales is that the seller pays the brokerage fee which is then divided between the brokers for the seller and the buyer.
 We are compensated as any other Broker and paid through the proceeds of the sale.

-Customarily, fees for real estate brokerage have been built into the purchase price of the property.
-This means that a typical purchase will result in no additional out-of-pocket fees for you!
+Customarily, fees for real estate brokerage have been included in the purchase price of the property.
+This means that a typical purchase will result in no additional out-of-pocket expenses for you!
 When an apartment sells, half of the 6% commission is paid to the real estate company that brings in the Buyer and the other half is kept by the company listing the property for sale, representing the Seller.

 Contact Us!
 As a member of the Real Estate Board of New York and the National and New York Realtor Organizations, Elika has access to all properties in the NYC marketplace.
 An Elika agent can show you any available New York property.
 In addition to our professional resources, Elika provides unbiased advise, history and a detailed comparable market analysis when you have decided upon a specific property.